Bristol retirement planning

 Can you help if my spouse and I disagree about moving?

 Yes.
-The planning should put numbers around the tradeoff without pretending the decision is only financial.
+The planning puts numbers around the tradeoff so both of you can see it clearly.
 Family roots, house, community, healthcare, and taxes all matter.

 Bring the Bristol retirement question that keeps coming back.